developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/samples/barcode1/index.md

 ---

 ##Overview
-This sample app demonstrates DataWedge barcode scanning, configuration, scanner status notification and soft scan trigger using [intent APIs](http://techdocs.zebra.com/datawedge/latest/guide/api/).
+This sample app demonstrates DataWedge barcode scanning, configuration, scanner status notification and soft scan trigger using [DataWedge Intent APIs](../../api).

 Available actions in this sample:
 * Display the DataWedge version
 * Create a profile if it does not exist
 * Select/deselect certain decoders for scanning
-* Set the default scanner (auto) as the selected scanner
 * Toggle software scan trigger
 * Register for scanner status notifications, such as waiting, scanning, etc.
 * Display the following for each decoded barcode: